 · Example: A person walking down the street "looking suspicious" would not be as high a priority as a person walking down the street trying to open car doors.

-· Call X2405 or 911 if you are not on Campus, EVERY time you hear noises that are similar to gunshots.
+· Call 610-399-2405 (or, extension 2405 from a CU office phone) or 911 if you are not on Campus, EVERY time you hear noises that are similar to gunshots.
 EVERY CALL is important!

 If you see an unfamiliar vehicle parked on campus - record the license number and description of the vehicle.
-If the vehicle is occupied and the driver appears suspicious, CALL THE POLICE, X 2405.
+If the vehicle is occupied and the driver appears suspicious, CALL THE POLICE, 610-399-2405 (CU office extension 2405).

 You need not identify yourself, however, the Cheyney Police Department appreciates knowing who called, since they may need additional information after the Officer arrives.

-If you are not sure if your call is an emergency, call X 2405.
+If you are not sure if your call is an emergency, then call 610-399-2405 (or, CU office extension 2405).
 The Dispatcher will tell you what to do or refer you to a business line.